Reconnectads: Algebraic constructions for reconnectads

 In this section, we shall develop the necessary algebraic formalism to work with reconnectads in the linearised context, so we assume that the symmetric monoidal category $\sfC$ is the category $\dgVect$ of chain complexes (or its full subcategory of homologically graded vector spaces, viewed as chain complexes with zero differential, or the full subcategory of ungraded vector spaces, viewed as chain complexes concentrated in homological degree zero).

-Since a lot of results of this section rely on good understanding of free reconnectads, let us remind the reader that, within our approach, elements of the free reconnectad correspond to additional decorations of trees $\mathbb{T}_\tau$ associated to nested sets: each vertex $T$ of that tree is decorated by a basis element of $\calX((\Gamma_T)^*_{T\setminus\lambda(T)})$.
+Since a lot of results of this section rely on good understanding of free reconnectads, let us remind the reader that, within our approach, elements of the free reconnectad are linear combinations of elements corresponding to additional decorations of trees $\mathbb{T}_\tau$ associated to nested sets: each vertex $T$ of such tree is decorated by an element of $\calX((\Gamma_T)^*_{T\setminus\lambda(T)})$.
 There are many other ways to view the free reconnectad: for instance, one may use the general result of \cite{MR2471247} on free monoids in monoidal categories, or the general formalism of \cite{MR3636409} that constructs the free operad for the given Feynman category.
 It is almost immediate that our construction of the free reconnectad is isomorphic to those other ones; we choose it since it can be made sufficiently concrete but yet has certain categorical elegance.